Destruction everywhere, help scarce after Afghanistan quake | Law-Order

 "I don't know what will happen to us or how we should restart our lives," Gul told The Associated Press on Sunday, his hands bruised and his shoulder injured.
 "We don't have any money to rebuild."
 It's a fear shared among thousands in the impoverished villages where the fury of the quake has fallen most heavily — in Paktika and Khost provinces, along the jagged mountains that straddle the country's border with Pakistan.

 Those who were barely scraping by have lost everything.
-Many have yet to be visited by aid groups, which are struggling to reach the afflicted area on rutted roads — some made impassable by landslides and damage.
+Many have yet to be visited by aid groups and authorities, which are struggling to reach the afflicted area on rutted roads — some made impassable by landslides and damage.

-Aware of its constraints, the cash-strapped Taliban have called for foreign assistance.
-The United Nations and an array of international aid groups and countries have mobilized to send help.

 U.N.
 Deputy Special Representative Ramiz Alakbarov toured the affected Paktika province on Saturday to assess the damage and distribute food, medicine, and tents.
 U.N. helicopters and trucks laden with bread, flour, rice, and blankets have trickled into the stricken areas.